-Mission and Strategy
+Mission

-The Corporation's mission is to provide investors with an attractive total return from responsibly managed long-term investments in power generation in North America.
-Capstone's strategy is to develop, acquire and manage a portfolio of high quality power assets.
-As at March 22, 2019, Capstone owns and operates an approximate net installed capacity of 541 MW across 24 facilities in Canada, including wind, solar, hydro, natural gas and biomass power plants.
+The Corporation's mission is to power society, protect the environment, contribute to communities, and create value for shareholders.
+As at March 23, 2020, Capstone owns and operates an approximate net installed capacity of 541 MW across 24 facilities in Canada, including wind, solar, hydro, natural gas and biomass power plants.